angular/code-of-conduct/README.md

 Based on the [Contributor Covenant](https://github.com/Bantik/contributor_covenant) by [Bantik](https://github.com/Bantik).

-If you have suggestions to improve this code of conduct, consider submitting an issue or PR to the original [Contributor Covenant](https://github.com/Bantik/contributor_covenant) project.
+If you have suggestions to improve this code of conduct, please submit an issue or PR.